 By the end of Key Stage 1 children will:

 Use and make a range of geographical resources such as photos and maps to locate features in their locality and the world.
-They will understand the principle of directions and look at land use, climate and physical features of Great Britain and other locations in the world.
+They will understand the principle of directions and look at land use, climate and both physical and human features of their local area, Great Britain and will begin to compare this with other locations in the world.

 By the end of Key Stage 2 children will:

-Be able to compare their own locality to different locations around the world.
-They will conduct simple fieldwork to exemplify common geographical processes and develop an understanding of map work such that these features can be examined and identified in a wider context.
+Be able to compare their own locality to different locations around the world in regards to both physical and human features.
+They will conduct simple fieldwork to exemplify common geographical processes and develop an understanding of map work so that these features can be examined and identified in a wider context.
 Children will gain knowledge of the impact of humans on the landscape and recognize the impact of themselves and that of nature in shaping the world in which they live.

 Geography at Bricknell is taught in every year group and is blocked into units where key and second order concepts are explored.
 Children’s work will be recorded either evidenced in the Class Book during practical lessons or in their workbook which progresses with them from Year 1 to Year 6.